Grade 9 Course Offerings

 ➢ Demonstrate an effective understanding of Leave No Trace principles in relation to

-environmental conditions in which we encounter ➢ Demonstrate proficiency in route and equipment planning for short multi-day
+➢ Demonstrate proficiency in route and equipment planning for short multi-day nature-based living and travelling experiences

-nature-based living and travelling experiences ➢ Demonstrate healthy food planning and preparation for short multi-day nature-based
+➢ Demonstrate healthy food planning and preparation for short multi-day nature-based experience

-water purification in an outdoor environment ➢ Identify and apply the basic principles of risk management theory in an outdoor setting ➢ Effectively observe outdoor leadership and decision making skills ➢ Apply the principles of group dynamics theory in an outdoor environment ➢ Demonstrate an understanding and competence in the theory and skills of land navigation ➢ Demonstrate an understanding and competence in basic camp-craft skills and theory
+➢ Identify and apply the basic principles of risk management theory in an outdoor setting ➢ Demonstrate an understanding and competence in the theory and skills of land navigation

 Hockey Academy